pinecone-io/terraform-provider-pinecone/README.md

 "pinecone-io/pinecone" } } } ```

 You can configure the Pinecone client using environment variables to avoid setting sensitive values in the Terraform configuration file.
-To do so, follow these steps:

-+ Set `PINECONE_API_KEY` to your Pinecone API Key.
+To do so, set `PINECONE_API_KEY` to your Pinecone API Key.
-+ Set `PINECONE_ENVIRONMENT` to your Pinecone environment.

 ## Documentation